 Systemic problems persist for Metro’s Use of Force and incident review practices; yet, the department tries to characterize negative relations as anomalous, or as the public’s unwillingness to empathize with police.
 This is not about one cop who had a bad day.
 This is about systemic barriers in Metro’s Use of Force which impede transparency, accountability and justice for victims of police violence and those victims’ families.

 Body Cams and the OIS of Junior David Lopez

-LVMPD is credited with piloting body-worn camera or “body cam” technology in 2014, while it was still in the process of implementing the COPS Office recommendations.
+In 2014, Las Vegas Metro was one of the first police departments in the US to pilot body-worn camera technology.
 Director of UNLV Center for Crime and Justice Policy William Sousa oversaw a study which found that over the course of one year, officers who wore the body cams had decreased misconduct complaints and decreased use-of-force incidents compared to a control group of officers who did not wear them.
 The study also found net cost savings to be about $3,000 per officer per year saved (in expenses associated with misconduct complaints and investigations).

 Overall, body cams have proven beneficial in terms of cost savings and decreased complaints.
 But the technology itself does not necessarily improve police-community relations.
 “A body cam can give us more information, but that doesn’t mean it gives us answers,” Sousa says.
 Metro might demonstrate some transparency when they release body-cam footage; however, if the footage is of officer misconduct, then accountability and public trust do not necessarily follow.